tianboh/compiler/README.md

 Memory access order and sanity check can be tricky.
 So C0 gives dynamic semantic to clarify this ambiguity.
 Check [concepts](https://www.cs.cmu.edu/afs/cs/academic/class/15411-f20/www/lec/13-dynamic-notes.pdf), [pointer, array](https://www.cs.cmu.edu/afs/cs/academic/class/15411-f20/www/lec/14-mutable-notes.pdf) and [struct](https://www.cs.cmu.edu/afs/cs/academic/class/15411-f20/www/lec/15-structs-notes.pdf) for details.

-Here are two simple examples to illustrate the importance of dynamic semantics.
+Here are two simple examples to illustrate the importance of dynamic semantics. int* p = NULL;

-*p = 1/0
+*p = 1/0;

 This leads to div-by-zero error.

 and
+int** p = NULL;

-**p = 1/0.
+**p = 1/0;

 This leads to illegal memory access error.

-The general idea for memory access is to evaluate from left to right.
-If lvalue is memory access, evaluate this address before assignment(in the last).
-However, notice that calculating address itself may lead to other errors.
-The reason why **p lead to illegal memory access is that *p should be evaluated first(not **p), and this leads to a illegal memory access error.
-This also explains why *p = 1/0 leads to div-by-zero error because p is legal and then 1/0 is measured.
+In C/C++, the order of evaluation of assignment operations a = b is strictly specified by the standard:

+The right-hand expression (RHS) is fully evaluated first (calculating the value to be stored).

+The left-hand expression (LHS) is evaluated later (determining the storage location).

+The assignment operation is performed last (storing the value of RHS into the address of LHS).

+But the key details are:
+When the left-hand expression (LHS) itself is a compound expression (such as involving a dereference operation *p), its sub-expressions (such as p) may be evaluated earlier than the right-hand expression (RHS), because the address calculation of LHS requires the evaluation of the sub-expression to be completed first.
 [Here(section 5)](https://www.cs.cmu.edu/afs/cs/academic/class/15411-f20/www/lec/14-mutable-notes.pdf) gives a more elaborated explanation for above two cases.

 ## IR tree
 The IR data structure provides assembly-like statements and expressions.
 High-level controlflow statements in AST, like while and if, are translated to low-level jump and conditional jump in IR.
 Ternary operation are also translated to statements with jump.